admazzola/decentraland-revolt-web/README.md

 The bronze age client is just a closed source (pre-compiled??)
 Unity scenegraph with no desktop client and no local networking.

-## Revolt Client Spec
+##   Client Spec

-The Revolt client will be desktop based, using Electron, and it will use AFrame to render the AFrame script that has been associated to each plot of land on IPFS (and/or other mediums such as bittorrent and centrally hosted land nodes).
+The   client will be desktop based, using Electron, and it will use AFrame to render the AFrame script that has been associated to each plot of land on IPFS (and/or other mediums such as bittorrent and centrally hosted land nodes).

 ## Running the Desktop Client